 Having a tooth treated by a dental crown or replaced by a dental bridge often occurs in two separate phases.
-The first stage of treatment calls for Dr. Jeffrey V. Jones to prepare an abutment by removing the tooth enamel layer from the tooth or teeth that will anchor the new dental work in your mouth.
+The first stage of treatment calls for Dr. Jeff Jones to prepare an abutment by removing the tooth enamel layer from the tooth or teeth that will anchor the new dental work in your mouth.

 Once this is done he will take an impression of the area, before securing a temporary crown over the exposed abutment.
 The hard plastic cap is meant to protect the area from harm while the dental lab completes their work.
 In the interim you will need to take a few basic measures to protect and maintain the temporary crown.